washingtonpost/amazon-cross-account-kinesis-client-nodejs/README.md

 ![RoleType.png](RoleType.png)
 ![AccountId.png](AccountId.png)

 Use this as an example policy.
-It uses the ARN from the Kinesis stream and the DynamoDB table.
+It uses the ARN from the Kinesis stream.

 Example: arn:aws:iam::397853141546:role/kinesis-staging-external